nirmash/CosmosDBGraphREST/CosmosDBGraphREST/GraphFunc/README.md

 ```javascript
 https://github.com/nirmash/CosmosDBGraphREST.git
 ```
-7. Open GraphFunc.sln (part of the repository you cloned) in Visual Stuio 2017.
+7. Open GraphFunc.sln (part of the repository you cloned) in Visual Studio 2017.
 8. [Publish](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#publish-to-azure) the project to your new Function App.
 9. Browse to your test page
 ```javascript